matheuscscp/gke-metadata-server/README.md

 ***Attention:*** The `iptables` rules installed in the network namespace of mutated Pods will redirect outbound traffic targeting `169.254.169.254:80` to the emulator port on the Node.
-If you are using similar tools or equivalent Workload Identity features of managed Kubernetes from other clouds, *this configuration may have a direct conflict with other such tools or features.* It's a common practice among cloud providers using this endpoint to implement such features.
+If you are using similar tools or equivalent workload identity features of managed Kubernetes from other clouds, *this configuration may have a direct conflict with other such tools or features.* It's a common practice among cloud providers using this endpoint to implement such features.
 Especially when mutating Pods that will run